 - It would limit your ability to borrow against the value of your account using our Portfolio Line of Credit service.
-Borrowing money to directly implement Risk Parity would severely limit the amount of money available to borrow against the rest of your account value due to margin lending restrictions.
+Borrowing money to directly implement risk parity would severely limit the amount of money available to borrow against the rest of your account value due to margin lending restrictions.

 - It would not be possible to offer to a broad set of clients.
 Without a very large balance sheet, it would not be possible to borrow enough money in aggregate to serve a broad audience.
 Using a mutual fund allows us to take advantage of economies of scale in obtaining leverage.

-These deficiencies of a separately managed account implementation are addressed by offering Risk Parity as a mutual fund.
+These deficiencies of a separately managed account implementation are addressed by offering risk parity as a mutual fund.

 Before investing in the Wealthfront Risk Parity Fund, you should carefully consider the Fund's investment objectives, risks, fees and expenses.
 This and other information can be found in the Fund’s prospectus.
 Please read the fund prospectus or summary prospectus carefully before investing.
-In order to add the Wealthfront Risk Parity Fund, we must rebalance your portfolio.
-As part of this process, if we sell positions at a gain, and you do not have sufficient harvested losses to offset those gains, you’ll pay taxes on the net gain.
+There is no guarantee that any investment will achieve its objectives, generate positive returns, or avoid losses.